adityapatel143/install_php/README.md

 					echo "Today is " . date("h:i:sa") . "<br>";
 					?>
 		C. save and close it

-	2. Restart the "httpd" services to detect the php configuration sudo systemctl restart httpd.service

-	3. Refresh the page in the browser
+	2. Refresh the page in the browser
 		<ip>:<port>/dynamic.php

 Debugging (if page is not displayed)